gunjanjaswal/variation-upsell-compatibility/README.md

 ## How It Works

-The plugin automatically detects when both WooCommerce Variation Swatches and WooCommerce Checkout Upsell Funnel are active, and injects the necessary JavaScript fixes to ensure they work together properly, especially in RTL environments.
+The plugin automatically detects when both WooCommerce Variation Swatches and WooCommerce Checkout Upsell Funnel are active, and injects the necessary JavaScript fixes to ensure they work together properly on all sites.

 Key components:
-- `hebrew-rtl-fix.js`: Fixes for Hebrew RTL sites
+- `variation-upsell-fix.js`: General compatibility fixes for variation upsells on all sites
-- `variation-upsell-fix.js`: General compatibility fixes for variation upsells
+- `hebrew-rtl-fix.js`: Additional specialized fixes for Hebrew RTL sites

 ## Troubleshooting